AlphaKretin/bastion-bot/README.md

 `debugOutput` is a boolean that determines if Bastion will log large amounts of data to the console, in situations that have caused unexplained crashes before.
 However, such a crash has not occured since I added such logs, and it is a large amount of logging, so it is recommended to disable this.
 This field is optional - if it is missing, it will default to what you see above.

 `sheetsDB` is the name of the JSON file Bastion will load containing the Google Spreadsheet IDs that will be loaded to update your JSONs.
 This field is optional - if it is missing, the corresponding command will be disabled.

+`defaultLanguage` should be a key from `dbs` that you consider to represent the "main" language you'll be using with Bastion, to be defaulted to when a language is not specified.
+This field is optional - if it is missing, it will default to what you see above.

+`rulingLanguage` should be a key from `dbs` that represents Japanese, for use with looking up rulings on the official OCG database.
+This field is optional - if it is missing, the corresponding command will be disabled.

+`shortcutsDB` is the name of the JSON file containing shortcut data, as detailed below.
+This field is optional - if it is missing, it will default to what you see above.

+`setcodesDB` is the name of the JSON file containing archetype data, as detailed below.
+This field is optional - if it is missing, it will default to what you see above.

+`lflistDB` is the name of the JSON file containing banlist data, as detailed below.
+This field is optional - if it is missing, it will default to what you see above.

+`statsDB` is the name of the JSON file that will store stat data.
+This field is optional - if it is missing, it will default to what you see above.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: